govind-savara/Analysis-of-COVID-19/README.md

+[image1]: './img/Prediction of Confirmed Cases for India.jpg' "Prediction of Confirmed Cases for India"

 # Analysis of COVID-19 data

 In this Repository we will analyze the growth and statistics of COVID-19 pandemic spread.
 I have collected the data from [Kaggle dataset](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset#covid_19_data.csv).
 This data provides the daily information on the number of COVID affected cases through the world.